shinsoj/techart/albedo_chart/albedo_chart.md

 ## Metal values

-Metals have range of 180-255 sRGB.
-Rougher the metal - darker the albedo, if Metallic has values lower than 0.8, not clearly metal, then the Base Color should be darker than it would be for pure metal.
+Albedo values for metals range from 0.5 to 0.98 (180 to 250 sRGB).
+Lower values represent matte metal and higher values represent polished metal.

-These __sRGB values__ are for the reference.
+Values are displayed in __sRGB__.
+These are for reference only and may vary.

 | Metal | Hex | RGB |
 | --- | --- | --- |